FISCO-BCOS/FISCO-BCOS-DOC/3.x/zh_CN/docs/develop/console/console_commands.md

 * addObserver                               Add an observer node
 * addSealer                                 Add a sealer node
 * call                                      Call a contract by a function and parameters
-* callByCNS                                 Call a contract by a function and parameters by CNS
 * cd                                        Change dir to given path.
 * clearNodeName                             Clear default node name to empty.
 * deploy                                    Deploy a contract on blockchain
-* deployByCNS                               Deploy a contract on blockchain by CNS
 * quit([quit, q, exit])                     Quit console
 * getBlockByHash                            Query information about a block by hash
 * getBlockByNumber                          Query information about a block by number